Koeberg Nuclear Power Station: History

 On Sunday 25 December 2005, the generator of Unit 1 was damaged.
 While the generator was being powered up after scheduled refuelling and maintenance, a loose bolt, which was left inside the generator caused severe damage, forcing it to be shut down.
 Subsequent to the unexpected unavailability of Unit 1, Unit 2 was also brought down for scheduled refuelling, resulting in a severe shortage of supply to the Western Cape.
 This resulted in widespread load shedding in order to maintain the stability of the network.
 A replacement rotor for Unit 1 was shipped in from France and the unit was brought back into operation in May 2006.

 On 18 and 19 February 2007 large parts of the Western Cape again experienced blackouts due to a controlled shutdown of Koeberg.
 According to Eskom and the City of Cape Town, power cuts were to continue until 26 February 2007, however power supply problems continued beyond this date.

 The estimated economic losses due to the power cuts was over R 500 M as at February 2007, and was estimated to rise to possibly as high as R 2 billion.

-On 12 September 2010, 91 members of staff were contaminated with cobalt-58 dust in an incident that appears confined to the station.
+On 12 September 2010, 91 members of staff were contaminated with cobalt-58 dust in an incident that appeared confined to the station.

-The government's agreed 2019 Integrated Resource Plan (IRP) plans a 20-year life-extension for Koeberg to 2044, and a delayed nuclear new build programme with a scenario that may build new capacity after 2030.

-On 10 September 2020, Eskom announced it will install six new steam generators in 2021.
-In 2022 the Mail & Guardian reported that an "estimated 250 to 300 skilled persons" had "left Koeberg over the past year" thereby raising concerns over the plant's ability to function properly in the near future.

-Production Koeberg 1/2 1984-2017 (TWh/yr)

-Post Fukushima stress tests

-After the Fukushima Daiichi nuclear disaster, seismic safety at Koeberg was reevaluated in conjunction with the IAEA.
-Although Koeberg was designed for 0.3g zero period ground acceleration (ZPGA), a magnitude 7 earthquake, stress tests evaluated Koeberg against a 0.5g ZPGA.
+After the 2011 Fukushima Daiichi nuclear disaster, seismic safety at Koeberg was reevaluated in conjunction with the IAEA.
+Although Koeberg was designed for 0.3g zero period ground acceleration (ZPGA), a magnitude 7 earthquake, stress tests conducted in 2013 evaluated Koeberg against a 0.5g ZPGA.

-Overall Koeberg found to be seismically robust and well designed, with some areas for attention and improvement that were highlighted.
+Overall Koeberg was found to be seismically robust and well designed, with some areas for attention and improvement that were highlighted.

+In 2019, the South African Government's Integrated Resource Plan (IRP) allowed for a 20-year extension for Koeberg, continuing operations through 2044, and included a delayed new nuclear build program, with a scenario that may involve building new capacity after 2030.

+On 10 September 2020, Eskom announced it will replace six steam generators.
+The design, manufacture and install contract with Areva was for ZAR 4.4 billion ($240 million), with manufacture subcontracted to the Shanghai Electric Power.
+Installation was delayed to 2023 and 2024 because of concerns about possible power shortages.
+Koeberg 1's outage began on 10 December 2022 and it came back synchronised with the grid on 18 November 2023, taking much longer than the expected six months.
+Koeberg 2 will begin its outage once Koeberg 1's recommissioning tests are complete.

+In 2022, the Daily Maverick reported that Eskom's then Chief Nuclear Officer, Riedewaan Bakardien had left the utility, also noting an Eskom estimated loss of between 250 and 300 "skilled persons" in 2022, putting at risk the planned R20 billion life extension.

+In November 2025, the National Energy Regulator of South Africa (NERSA) granted Koeberg Unit 2 a license to continue operations for a further 20 years (up to 2045).

+Electricity production

+Production figures are in TWh per year.